gabrielMEOW-a/desmos-music/README.md

 this is my project: https://www.desmos.com/calculator/bufvlwhn0f

-play the "a" slider to start the song
+play the metronome icon above the note to start the song

 this actually took me like 8h but my dumb brain forgot to record the hours :)